coprox/cpp_project/knowledge/README.md

 # cpp_project

-project in modern C++ during studies
+in progress..

+/* look in project */